OpenBioLink/SAFRAN/README.md

 ### Test runs

-Performance test performed on an Intel i7-6500U CPU @ 2.50GHz, 2 Cores, 4 Logical Processors.
-(Averaged over 10 runs)
+Performance test performed on Windows on an Intel i7-6500U CPU @ 2.50GHz, 2 Cores, 4 Logical Processors.
+Almost all results were averaged over 10 runs (Except OpenBioLink 0 1 0).

+***Due to faster I/O, runs on linux tend to be 20-25% faster.***

 Each test was run with the following properties: